tshepang/blog-movies/content/movies/2009 movie review.rst

 Angels & Demons; Awake; Babylon A.D.; Bee Movie; Day the Earth Stood Still, The; Duplicity; Eagle Eye; Fan Boys; Frailty; Gran Torino;
-Happening, The; Ice Age; In the Realm of the Senses; Inglourious Basterds; International, The; Karol - A Man Who Became Pope;
+Happening, The; Ice Age; In the Realm of the Senses;
+International, The; Karol - A Man Who Became Pope;
 Leatherheads; Marie Antoinette; Max & Mona; Nashville; Notorious;
 Obsessed; Once Upon A Time in America; Once Upon A Time In The West;
 Orphanage, The; Pride; Promise, The; Psycho; Push; Ran; Saw V; Speed